-(7 & 8) Two shots show FRADU Hunters with components from aircraft of other Air Forces across the globe.
+(7 & 8) Two shots showing FRADU Hunters with components sourced from aircraft of other Air Forces across the globe.

-The GA.11 on the right is wearing a replacement nose cone from an RAF example, which if it remained fitted was later sprayed grey and white to match the aircraft's scheme.
+The GA.11 on the right is wearing a replacement nose cone from an RAF example, which was later sprayed grey and white to match the aircraft's main scheme upon retirement.

-The aircraft, WJ874 is seen here on Yeovilton's 09/27 runway ready for departure.
+The aircraft, WJ874 is seen here firstly on Yeovilton's 09/27 runway ready for departure...

 (12 & 13) These slides, taken in August 1983, show two GA.11's taxiing out to Yeovilton's runway 09/27 to position for a pairs departure, prior to a FRADU tasking.
 This sight was very common during the active FRADU years at Yeovilton.

 The first GA.11 of the pair is XE689/864, an aircraft with a long service record both in the RAF and Navy.
 It returned to Yeovilton and participated at the Station's 2000 Air Day.
 The second aircraft is WV256/862.